 Service Delivery Model

-The multi-dimensional nature of the 2030 Agenda has encouraged a re-examination of programme and service delivery models developed prior to its adoption, with a view to delivering more coherent, integrated and impactful support.
+The multi-dimensional nature of the 2030 Agenda has encouraged a re-examination of programme and service delivery models developed prior to its adoption, with a view to delivering more coherent and integrated support.
 The continuing drive for cost-effectiveness, timeliness and quality of service delivery places a strong emphasis on efficiency as well.

 UN DESA delivers its capacity development support in a variety of ways through a variety of funding and delivery mechanisms, adapting its services to different circumstances and requirements.

-Seven steps have been identified for the service delivery process as described below:
+Seven steps have been identified for the service delivery process:

 - Communicating the service offerings and products

 - Identifying and prioritizing demand for capacity development services

 - Determining the appropriate level and methodology for service delivery

 - Identifying potential partnership opportunities

 With a pool of more than 200 experts, including dedicated inter-regional advisers, UN DESA focuses most of its capacity development efforts on developing well- tested methodologies, tools and approaches that can assist national policy makers build the necessary capacities to translate the new sustainable development framework into concrete policies and plans.